Leo Varadkar: Dáil Éireann (2007–2011)

 Varadkar was elected to Dáil Éireann at the 2007 general election as a Fine Gael TD for the Dublin West constituency.
-During the 2002 Fine Gael leadership election, then Leader of the Opposition, Enda Kenny, appointed him to the Front Bench as Spokesperson for Enterprise, Trade and Employment until a 2010 reshuffle, when he became Spokesperson on Communications, Energy and Natural Resources.
+After the 2007 general election, then Leader of the Opposition, Enda Kenny, appointed him to the front bench as spokesperson for Enterprise, Trade and Employment until a 2010 reshuffle, when he became spokesperson on Communications, Energy and Natural Resources.
 It was also during 2010 that Varadkar was reported to be a supporter of an attempt to oust Enda Kenny as leader of Fine Gael and replace him with Richard Bruton.
 The heave was not successful, but in the aftermath, Varadkar was able to repair his relationship with Kenny.
-At the 2011 general election, Varadkar was re-elected to Dáil Éireann, with 8,359 first-preference votes (a 19.7% share of the poll in a four-seat constituency).
+At the 2011 general election, Varadkar was re-elected to the Dáil, with 8,359 first-preference votes (19.7%).

-Government minister
+Government minister (2011–2017)

 Minister for Transport, Tourism, and Sport (2011–2014)

 When Fine Gael formed a coalition government with the Labour Party, Varadkar was appointed Minister for Transport, Tourism and Sport on 9 March 2011.
 This appointment was considered a surprise, as Varadkar was not known as a sports lover.
 He said that while he knew "a lot of facts ...
 I don't play the sports."

 In May 2011, Varadkar suggested Ireland was "very unlikely" to resume borrowing in 2012 and might need a second bailout, causing jitters on international markets about Ireland's credibility.
 Many of his cabinet colleagues frowned on Varadkar's forthrightness, as did the European Central Bank.
 Taoiseach Enda Kenny repeated the line of the Government of Ireland, that the State would not require a further bailout from the European Union or the International Monetary Fund, and said he had warned all ministers against publicly disparaging the economy.
 Varadkar said that reaction to the story was hyped up but that he was not misquoted.
 The Evening Herald repeatedly described Varadkar as gaffe prone.

 Minister for Health (2014–2016)

 In the cabinet reshuffle of July 2014, Varadkar replaced James Reilly as Minister for Health.

-He was returned to the Dáil at the 2016 general election.
-He retained the health portfolio in an acting capacity until May that year, due to the delay in government formation.
+Varadkar was returned to the Dáil at the 2016 general election.
+He retained the health portfolio in an acting capacity until May of that year, due to the delay in government formation.
 In one of his final acts as Minister for Health, Varadkar cut €12 million from the €35 million allocated to that year's budget for mental health care, telling the Dáil that the cuts were "necessary as the funding could be better used elsewhere."

 Minister for Social Protection (2016–2017)

 On 6 May 2016, after government formation talks had concluded, Taoiseach Enda Kenny appointed Varadkar as Minister for Social Protection.
-During his time in the ministry, he launched a campaign against welfare fraud.
+During his time in the ministry, he launched a controversial campaign against welfare fraud called "Welfare Cheats Cheat Us All.
+It was labelled a "hate campaign" by a former social welfare inspector, who claimed the campaign was "all about [Varadkar's] aspirations to be leader".